Catapres, Catapres-TTS, Dixarit, Duraclon

 Assess dizziness and drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

 Be alert for signs of depression, nervousness, or other changes in mood and behavior.
 Notify physician if these changes become problematic.

 Assess peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Report increased swelling in feet and ankles or a sudden increase in body weight due to sodium and water retention.

 Be alert for a rapid increase in BP and HR if clonidine is suddenly discontinued (withdrawal phenomenon).
 Report these increases to the physician immediately.

 Because of the risk of arrhythmias and abnormal BP responses, use caution during aerobic exercise and other forms of therapeutic exercise.
 Assess exercise tolerance frequently (BP, HR, fatigue levels), and terminate exercise immediately if any untoward responses occur (See Appendix L).

 Avoid physical therapy interventions that cause systemic vasodilation (large whirlpool, Hubbard tank).
 Additive effects of this drug and the intervention may cause a dangerous fall in BP.

 If treating cancer pain, implement appropriate interventions (physical agents, manual techniques, therapeutic exercise) as tolerated to manage pain and reduce the need for drug therapy.
-Help patient also explore other nonpharmacologic methods to reduce pain such ...
+Help patient also explore ...